Tyrosine is a precursor to major neurotransmitters and can help with dopamine-related depression, ADHD, and extreme stress.

 By providing the raw material needed for their synthesis, tyrosine helps maintain healthy brain chemistry.

-Research confirms that tyrosine is actively transported across the blood-brain barrier such to increase dopamine, norepinephrine, and epinephrine in the brain.
+Research confirms that tyrosine is actively transported across the blood-brain barrier where it increases dopamine, norepinephrine, and epinephrine in the brain.

-Here’s a simple diagram of the chain of events from start to finish.
+Here’s a diagram of this chain of events from start to finish.

-The levels of tyrosine available to the brain affects the synthesis of the catecholamine brain chemicals.
+The amount of tyrosine available to the brain affects the synthesis of the catecholamine brain chemicals.
 (12)

-However, it seems that simply increasing the amount of tyrosine in your body does not automatically increase neurotransmitter production.
+However, simply increasing the amount of tyrosine in your body does not automatically increase neurotransmitter production.

 Their synthesis is regulated by complicated biochemical feedback loops to keep neurotransmitter levels balanced.
 (13)

-However, it seems that adding more tyrosine does provides a safety net that helps to prevent neurotransmitter depletion.
+However, it seems that adding more tyrosine does provide a safety net that helps to prevent neurotransmitter depletion.
 (14)

-Here’s why these neurotransmitters are so important and why you don’t want to have suboptimal levels.
+Here’s a quick look at why these neurotransmitters are so important and why you don’t want to have suboptimal levels.

-It’s been called the “motivation molecule” since it provides the drive you need to be productive.
+It’s called the “motivation molecule” since it provides the drive you need to be productive.